darwinlorenzopalonpon/expense_api/README.md

 # Expense Management API

-A Ruby on Rails API-only application for managing employee expenses with role-based approval workflow.
+A Ruby on Rails API-only application with a Next.js frontend for managing employee expenses with role-based approval workflow.

 ## System Requirements